Skip to content

 )

-Generate Client class code
+Generate Client code

-Generate the request code for the UtilMeta service
+Generate UtilMeta service

 meta gen_client

-Generate request code for OpenAPI documentation
+Generate for OpenAPI documentation

-Client Class code example
+Client code example

-Realworld article interface
+Realworld article API

 from utilmeta.core import cli, api, request, response